Ramachandra Deva I: Administration

-Activities
+Reign

 The invasion of Kalapahad brought an immense loss of wealth that was stored in various ancient temples of the region.
 The reconstruction of these temples was promptly taken up by Ramachandra Deva.
 He was able to present himself as the successor to the culture and tradition of the former Gajapati kings.
 He renovated the Jagannath Temple in Puri and reinstalled the idols of the trinity by droving out the muslim forces from the city in 1575 A.D.
 He continued the Gundicha Yatra, eight years after the installation of the deities, which was discontinued after the destruction caused by Kalapahad.

 For his remarkable work, the king was popularly known as the Second Indradymna or Abhinava Indradyumna, which is an honorable comparison to the legendary founder of the temple, Maharaja Indradyumna.
 He established sixteen villages of Brahmins by giving endowments of land and established some forts in the Pipili area - Bhuinmul, Sahajpal, Kharagarh and Kahnan, which are identified with the present Bhuinmulgarh, Sahajpani, Aragarh and Garh Kurki respectively.